 - Once sugar is melted, add the lightly beaten eggs and butter and continue to double boil until the mixture starts to thicken.
 Keep whisking the entire time.

 - Once the curd has thickened, check its consistency by dipping a spoon into the curd.
 If the curd covers the back of the spoon as you lift it out, the curd is cooked and can be removed from heat.

 - Strain the curd to remove any lumps, especially the eggs.
 At this stage, if the lemon zest was not finely blended earlier on, it will get strained out here, so it actually helps to finely process the zest.

 - Wrap the lemon curd with cling wrap.
 Make sure the cling wrap touches the entire surface of the curd to avoid the curd from forming a skin as it cools down.

-Let the curd cool down completely and keep it in the refrigerator until ready for use.
+Let the curd cool down completely and keep it in the refrigerator until ready to use.
 The lemon curd can be refrigerated for about a week.
 If frozen, this delicious tangy curd can be kept for a good 3 months.
-Bring the curd to room temperature before using.
+Bring the curd to room temperature before using it.

 Lemon Curd Recipe

-Here is the full printable version of my curd recipe.
+Here is the full printable version of my lemon curd recipe.